mannynotfound/twitter-classic/README.md

 Upon hearing the news that Twitter may start introducing algorithm-based feeds I immediately started looking into a work-around.
 I noticed Twitter includes the raw unix timestamp of tweets in an HTML data attribute, which allows us to read the DOM for the reverse chronological order.
-After a day spent hacking at Twitter with jQuery, I have was left with this.
+After a day spent hacking at Twitter with jQuery, I was left with this.
 While this solution only works for the desktop Chrome browser, I hope it will inspire developers of other platforms to explore chronological fixes in case Twitter goes full-blown algo.